picoCTF/ansible-roles/roles/zot/README.md

 Earlier versions of this role ran zot under systemd `DynamicUser` with `StateDirectory=zot`, which leaves `zot_storage_root` as a symlink into `/var/lib/private`.
 The role migrates such a host by stopping zot and removing the symlink before mounting.
-Images already under `/var/lib/private/zot` are not moved; cork re-pushes them on its next update.
+Images already under `/var/lib/private/zot` are not moved, and cork does not detect a registry that lost them: it only pushes at build time.
+Repopulate by pushing the current tags from the orchestrator's build daemon, which keeps every image it built, or by forcing a rebuild.

 ### TLS material